chadwain/zss/README.md

 sudo apt install libharfbuzz-dev libfreetype6-dev libsdl2-dev libsdl2-image-dev
 ```

-Windows users currently must provide their own builds of these libraries.

 After you've installed the dependencies, you can then run `zig build --help`.

 # How to use zss